AG7GN/networking/hamwan-arden-home-README.md

 ### Configure ER-X Router - Part 1

 1. You'll need to initially configure the ER-X in isolation from your home network - just the ER-X and a PC and an ethernet cable.
-	- [Watch this video](https://www.youtube.com/watch?v=aECPxlT6Qq4), for a good overview of how to connect your PC to the ER-X and how to use the "wizard" in the ER-X web interface to do the initial configuration.
+	- [Watch this video](https://www.youtube.com/watch?v=aECPxlT6Qq4) for a good overview of how to connect your PC to the ER-X and how to use the "wizard" in the ER-X web interface to do the initial configuration.

-		__NOTE: *We'll be configuring the wizard differently than what is shown in the video!*__
+		__NOTE: *We'll be configuring the wizard differently than what is shown in the video!*__ Watch the video just to get a general idea of the steps.
+Don't execute the steps with the settings shown on the video on your own router.

 1. Connect your PC to the ER-X `eth0` port and assign your PC's ethernet port the static IP address (`192.168.1.2`) as shown in the video.
 1. Log in to the ER-X web page at `192.168.1.1` as shown in the video.
-Username and password are both `ubnt`.
+The default username and password are both `ubnt`.
 1. Run the wizard: Click __Yes__.

 	![Run the wizard](img/wizard1.PNG)

 1. Configure the Internet port as shown.
 The configuration shown is for a cable modem.
-Note that if you are using a DSL modem, you likely are using __PPPoE__, and so you'll check select that rather than __DHCP__.
-You'll need to provide the PPPoE credentials, too.
+Note that if you are using a DSL modem, you likely are using __PPPoE__, and so you'll select that rather than __DHCP__.
+You'll need to provide your PPPoE credentials, too.

 	![Configure Internet port](img/wizard2.PNG)